ronniejohnson/dotfiles/README.md

-# Steve Hanson's Dot Files - Forked from Ryan Bates
+# shanson's Dotfiles - Forked from Ryan Bates

-## Steve's Notes

-To install, just fork and then clone this to any folder on your system (I chose `~/.dotfiles`).
+To install, just fork and then clone this to `~/.dotfiles`.
 Then run the rakefile script.
 This will remove your existing `.vimrc, .zshrc, .irbrc, .gvimrc, .gemrc, .gitconifg.erb, .oh-my-zsh, .vim` files/directories in your home directory.
 Back these up before running the script!
-If I was fluent enough in ruby scripting, I would try to automate that ...

 The script then creates symlinks for files in your `.dotfiles` folder to your home directory.
-This enables you to make edits in your `.dotfiles` directory and then push the changes back up to GitHub.
+This enables you to make edits to the version-controlled files in your `.dotfiles` directory.

-If you want your terminal to look cool, like mine, go to terminal preferences and import the `Ubuntu-steve.terminal` file.
+## Atom Setup

+**New Installation**

+Atom configuration is stored in `.atom`.
+When installing Atom on a new computer, copy the following files from `.atom` to `~/.atom`:

+* config.cson
+* keymap.cson
+* snippets.cson
+* styles.less

+Then, run `apm install --packages-file ~/.dotfiles/.atom/package-list.txt` to install our Atom packages.

+**Periodically Backing Up**

+Periodically, run `atom-backup`, which copies the atom config and package list to `.atom`.

 ## Begin Ryan Bates Documentation